shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

     - What we want in our program?
     - Where can we store data?
     - How do we create a map with unlimited storage in solana eco system?
-    - Coding the program.
+    - Coding the program
-    - Deploy solana program.
+    - Deploy solana program
 - Frontend with solana web3.js
-    -  Writing functions to invoke instructions.
+    -  Writing functions to invoke instructions
-    -  Fetching all campaigns.
+    -  Fetching all campaigns

 > If you already have a good knowledge of Rust programming language feel free to skip the `Introduction to Rust`.
 I would still recommend to have a quick look on all the codeblocks.

 ---

-## Introduction to Rust
+# Introduction to Rust
 Rust is a multi-paradigm, high-level, general-purpose programming language designed for performance and safety, especially safe concurrency.

 Rust code uses snake case as the conventional style for function and variable names.